-It’s a standing committee (soon to be created) of the Health Quality Ontario Board, consisting of patients, health care professionals, implementation scientists, population health experts and others from across Ontario.
-The committee will assist Health Quality Ontario in fulfilling its legislated mandate to make recommendations on standards – be it Health Quality Ontario quality standards or other clinical care standards and performance measures - to health care organizations, the Minister of Health and Long-Term Care, and other entities.
+It’s a standing committee of the Health Quality Ontario Board, consisting of patients, health care professionals, implementation scientists, population health experts and others from across Ontario.
+The committee assists Health Quality Ontario in fulfilling its legislated mandate to make recommendations on standards – be it Health Quality Ontario quality standards or other clinical care standards and performance measures – to health care organizations, the Minister of Health and Long-Term Care, and other entities.

-This committee will play a key role in advancing the quality standards program, while also playing a broader role in Ontario's health care system.
-It will work in partnership with individuals, organizations and associations to strengthen the uptake of standards and drive improvement.
+This committee plays a key role in advancing the quality standards program, while also playing a broader role in Ontario's health care system.
+It works in partnership with individuals, organizations and associations to strengthen the uptake of standards and drive improvement.

 The goal of this committee is to improve consistency of care across the province by enabling a more focused approach to standards prioritization, development and adoption.

 For more information on the Ontario Quality Standards Committee, click here.